-Smoking a water pipe (nargile) is one of Turkey’s oldest traditions.
+Smoking a nargile is one of Turkey’s oldest traditions.
 Throughout the country there are special nargile cafes where people, both men and women, gather to enjoy the bubbling pipe.
-Plain old ‘harmless’ tobacco is used – often with apple or strawberry flavour.
+Plain old tobacco is used – often with apple or strawberry flavour.
 Smoking a nargile can take up to two hours and is a quiet and sociable activity, filled with pleasant conversation.

 Origin of the waterpipe

 The exact origins of the water pipe remain unknown.
 Evidence suggests that the nargile was used at similar times in America, the Middle East and Africa.
-Apparently the first designs of water pipe originated from India or Persia, but these were rather primitive instruments made from coconut.
-It was the Turks, some 500 years later, who perfected the water pipe by modifying its design and adding a pipe.
+Apparently the first designs originated from India or Persia, but these were rather primitive instruments made from coconut.
+It was the Turks, some 500 years later, who perfected the it by modifying its design and adding a pipe.
 Since then, the Turkish nargile has changed very little and still serves as the template for modern-day water pipes.
-They come in all shapes, sizes and colours and sometimes have beautiful shapes and pictures.
+They come in all shapes, sizes and colors and sometimes have beautiful shapes and pictures.

 Waterpipe as a Status Symbol

 From the mid-nineteenth to the early twentieth century, the water pipe was an important status symbol for the wealthy upper classes of Ottoman society.
-You could only fit in if you had a water pipe at home.
+You could only fit in if you had one at home.
 Better even, if you had designated a special area in your home as smoking room.